 But like many such urban destinations, Budapest is somewhat of a bubble.
-I was saddened to hear earlier this week that Hungary has turned the clock back for progress.
-At the pinnacle of a month where LGBTQIA+ Pride is being celebrated the world over with vibrance, the country’s right-wing majority parliament has passed some homophobic and anti-trans amendments (citing the protection of children), resulting in a law that prohibits what it considers as the “promotion of homosexual and transgender positive propaganda” to its citizens under the age of 18, likening such practice to paedophilia.
+Hungary has systematically turned the clock back for progress.
+And back in the summer of 2021, at the pinnacle of Pride month worldwide, when the LGBTQIA+ community were being celebrated the world over with vibrance, the country’s right-wing majority parliament passed some homophobic and anti-trans amendments (citing the protection of children), resulting in a law that prohibits what it considers as the “promotion of homosexual and transgender positive propaganda” to its citizens under the age of 18, likening the practice to paedophilia.

 What this means in practical terms, is that beyond the erasure of LGBTQIA+ positive attitudes among youth, queer representation in anything, including arts and popular culture will be not be possible without approval.
 Imagine Lady Gaga’s Born This Way or Ru Pauls’ Drag Race, each carrying an ‘R’ or higher rating and NGOs not being able to promote progressive sexual health.
 The ruling also applies to the internet, meaning that the government has the right to investigate and prosecute websites and apps in order to remove and censor LGBTQIA+ content, including the reporting of Pride festivals on the news, or factual content about the community.